microsoft/perfview/README.md

 [the raw view](https://raw.githubusercontent.com/Microsoft/perfview/master/src/PerfView/SupportDlls/UsersGuide.htm?token=AIEUlpLp2aAS0_OgCbvDPMOz6U6leXDvks5XHMNFwA%3D%3D)
 however it is a significantly better experience if you simply download PerfView and select the Help -> User's Guide menu item.

+###Cloning the PerfView GitHub Repository.
+If you are already familiar with how GIT, GitHub, and Visual Studio 2015 GIT support works, than you can skip this section.
+However if not the [Setting up a Local GitHub repository with Visual Studio 2015](documentation/SettingUpRepoInVS2015.md) document will lead you through the basics of doing this.
+All it assumes is that you have Visual Studio 2015 installed.
+These instructions should also mostly work for VS 2013 with GIT extensions installed, but that has not been field-tested).

 ###How to Build and Debug PerfView
 PerfView is designed to build in Visual Studio 2013 or later.